How Much Compensation Can You Get for a Pedestrian Accident in New York?

 - Lack of clear warning signs or flashing signals in school zones,

-- Poorly maintained sidewalks or crosswalks.
+- Poorly maintained sidewalks or crosswalks under the school’s control.

 Local Governments or Municipalities